How do I know if I am considered a resident or a nonresident?

 - Establishment of a domicile and predominant physical presence in Oregon for a period of 12 months or more prior to the beginning of the term for which you are seeking residency

 - Financial dependence on an Oregon resident or financial independence

 - Primary purpose for being in Oregon other than to obtain an education

 - Nature and source of financial resources

-Various other indicia of residency (ownership of Oregon living quarters, permanent Oregon employment, payment of Oregon income taxes, etc.)
+- Various other indicators of residency (e.g., ownership of Oregon living quarters, permanent Oregon employment, payment of Oregon income taxes)

-A domicile is a person’s true, fixed, and permanent home and place of habitation.
-It is the place where a person intends to remain and to which the person expects to return when a person leaves without intending to establish a domicile elsewhere.
+A domicile is your true, fixed, and permanent home and place of habitation.
+It is the place where you intend to remain and expect to return when you leave without intending to establish a domicile elsewhere.

-If you are financially dependent on the Oregon parent, and the Oregon parent has established residency, then you would be considered to be a resident.
+If you are financially dependent on the Oregon parent, and the Oregon parent has established residency, then you would be considered a resident.
 You are considered to be dependent if you have been claimed as an exemption on a parent’s state and federal tax forms.
-Students in these circumstances are often required to complete additional documentation verifying the financial support that has been provided by each parent.
+Students in these circumstances are often required to complete additional documentation verifying the financial support that each parent has provided.

 Does the University of Oregon participate in any reciprocity agreements with other states?

-No, the UO does not participate in any such agreement.
+No, the UO does not participate in any such agreements.